-The front fog lights operate only when the low beam headlights are illuminated.
+The front fog lights operate only when the light switch is in the "≣()" position.

 However, the front fog lights turn off when the headlights are switched to high beam.

-To turn on the front fog lights, turn the front fog light switch on the turn signal lever upward to the "幻" position.
+To turn on the front fog lights, turn the front fog light switch on the turn signal lever upward to the "\$\sigma" position.
 To turn off the front fog lights, turn the switch back down to the "OFF" position.

-The indicator light located on the combination meter will illuminate when the front fog lights are on.
+The indicator light on the combination meter will illuminate when the front fog lights are illuminated.